Project status

 Hours For rate items, these mark units and not hours.
 Therefore, if one unit includes 1 employee working for 9.5 hours against a proposal item and there are 19 hours recorded, Kompass will return 2 units.
 1 2 1

 Status Units worked according to the Project Manager of the project.
-On the August 31st 2021, we have worked for 1 unit.
+On the August 31st 2023, we have worked for 1 unit.
 On the September 30th 2023, we have worked for 2 units.
 Difference on status between those days is 1 unit.
 1 2 1

 Value Kompass will calculate the value by multiplying status with unit price.
-Difference between the selected dates shows the value change, practically the WIP that can be invoiced to the client.
+Difference between the selected dates shows the value change, practically the amount that can be invoiced to the client.
 In this instance, $3,200 x 1 $3,200.00 $6,400.00 $3,200.00

 COLUMN NAME

-DESCRIPTION 08/31/2021 09/30/2022 Difference 8/31 to 9/30
+DESCRIPTION 08/31/23 09/30/23 Difference 8/31 to 9/30

 ID Proposal Item unique ID 205691